Ugeoscience/Rank-Order-median-Regularization-ROR-/README.md

 implementation to image surface rupture of the North Anatolian Fault in Başiskele, Kocaeli, NW Turkey.
 Journal of Applied Geophysics, 216, 105145.

-In addition, please cite the TOY2DAC software reference as requested by SEISCOPE (see the TOY2DAC documentation and distribution page).
+Also cite TOY2DAC as requested by SEISCOPE (see the TOY2DAC documentation).